Laparoscopic Gastric Bypass Surgery

-Gastric Bypass Surgery is performed by dividing the stomach into a small upper part and a lager lower part and the small intestine is connected to both.
+Gastric Bypass Surgery is performed by dividing the stomach into a small upper part and a larger lower part and the small intestine is connected to both.
 By today bariatric surgeons have developed several different ways to reconnect the intestine.
 Any gastric bypass surgery leads to a reduction in the functional volume of the stomach.

 The procedure is performed laparoscopically (Minimally invasive with instruments).

 How long do I stay in the hospital after Gastric Bypass Surgery?

 You stay 3-5 nights at the hospital after you had the procedure and another 5-7 days after hospital discharge.
 Hence your doctor sees you 2 times after surgery.
 He will check and control you to make sure everything is fine.
 At this time you have time for sightseeing and shopping with us.
 Our Care Team will assist and take care of you unless you fly home.

 Alternative Procedures to Laparoscopic Gastric Bypass Surgery

 See other alternative bariatric and weight loss procedures you can obtain at specialized weight loss surgery hospitals and clinics:

 - Laparoscopic Gastric Band Surgery – Lap Band

 - Laparoscopic Sleeve Gastrectomy Surgery – Gastric Sleeve